 Treating tendinopathy injuries is a complex and delicate skill for the sports physiotherapist.
 Recent research advances have provided new insights into understanding this condition and providing better management principles, but there is still a lack of gold-standard clinically supported recommendations.
 Tracy Ward explores recent findings and draws comparisons.

 Tendons comprise the end point of a muscle and attach the muscle to the bone.
 Their role is to transmit the force of the contracting muscle to the bone and control movement.
 Movement is controlled by the storage of elastic energy within the tendon.
-Tendons are composed of collagen bundles – predominantly type I collagen – which can withstand large tensile loadings.
+Tendons are composed of collagen bundles – predominantly type I collagen – which can withstand significant tensile loadings.

 Initial tendinopathy management